daxa-ai/pebblo/docs/gh_pages/docs/config.md

 ### Reports

 - `format`: Specifies the format of generated reports.
-Available options include 'pdf', 'html', etc.
+Available options include 'pdf'.
 - `renderer`: Specifies the rendering engine for generating reports.
 - `outputDir`: Defines the directory where generated reports will be saved.